 Valentine’s Day can be for the whole family!
-These are 4 simple Valentines gifts for kids that make the day special without breaking the bank or bringing more toys into your home.
+These are a few simple Valentines gifts for kids that make the day special without breaking the bank or bringing more toys into your home.

 Let’s make Valentines gifts for kids simple and special this year